Coventry R.F.C.: The Championship

-Marquee pre- season friendly victories over local rivals, old and new, preceded Cov's return to The Championship.
-Traditional rivals, Moseley were beaten 62- 14 whilst a Wasps XV were despatched 55- 14.
+Marquee pre-season friendly victories over local rivals, old and new, preceded Cov's return to The Championship.
+Traditional rivals, Moseley were beaten 62–14 whilst a Wasps XV were despatched 55–14.

-A winning return to the second tier was achieved a week later with a 20- 15 victory over Jersey Reds at The Butts Park Arena, a monumental effort considering 2 yellow cards saw Coventry reduced to 13 at one stage.
+A winning return to the second tier was achieved a week later with a 20–15 victory over Jersey Reds at The Butts Park Arena, a monumental effort considering 2 yellow cards saw Coventry reduced to 13 at one stage.

 That opening day win was followed up by another win next time out at home against Bedford Blues, and then giving eventual title-winners London Irish a massive scare in front of a fervent Butts Park Arena crowd.
-The home form was key to Coventry establishing themselves back in the Championship at the first time of asking, and while there were agonising late defeats to Nottingham and Bedford - a thriller that saw the teams share over 100 points between them - the season finished on a high with away wins against Doncaster and Jersey and an eight-place finish.
+The home form was key to Coventry establishing themselves back in the Championship at the first time of asking, and while there were agonising late defeats to Nottingham and Bedford – a thriller that saw the teams share over 100 points between them – the season finished on a high with away wins against Doncaster and Jersey and an eighth-place finish.

 Sam Tuitupou and Phil Nilsen both retired at the end of the season, but the squad has been bolstered with the addition of a number of experienced players, namely Joe Buckle (hooker, Yorkshire Carnegie), Ryan Burrows (back row, Newcastle), Gareth Denman (prop, Gloucester), Andy Forsyth (centre, Yorkshire Carnegie), Rory Jennings (fly half, London Scottish), Senitiki Nayolo (back row, Edinburgh) and Stan South (second row, Harlequins), with former England centre Anthony Allen joining from Leicester Tigers as defence coach.

+In November 2024, Coventry beat Leicester Tigers 33–19 in the Premiership Rugby Cup.
+This was their first win at Welford Road since 1992.